chetandsbhadane/ChargeMiles-Assignment-submission/README.md

 # GreenMiles-Assignment
+I have made this assignment in loosely couple approach.
+It means ayt changes happend then I have to change to only particular files without affecting on other code.
 # Objectives
 - If the user is logged in or not.
 - If user is logged in, open the profile menu and click logout and continue with step 3